iay/md-query/README.md

 Building the Documents
 ----------------------
-The protocol document uses the [xml2rfc tool](http://xml.resource.org/) in order to generate the documents needed for publication to the IETF and others.
+The protocol document uses [rfc2629xslt](http://greenbytes.de/tech/webdav/rfc2629xslt/rfc2629xslt.html) in order to generate the documents needed for publication to the IETF and others.

-TODO: fill in directions for building the documents
+To generate the HTML form of the protocol document using xsltproc, run:

+    xsltproc rfc2629xslt/rfc2629.xslt draft-lajoie-md-query.xml > <OUTPUT_FILE>

+Alternatively, you can always use the online [xml2rfc](http://xml.resource.org/) tools.